Itchy palm superstitions vary by culture, with right palm itching often meaning money coming in and left palm itching meaning money going out.

 Itching combined with burning, tingling, or numbness suggests possible nerve involvement or neuropathy.
 This type of sensation often affects both palms simultaneously and may worsen at night, interfering with sleep and daily activities.

 Bilateral palm itching with systemic symptoms may indicate liver disease or kidney dysfunction.
-When your body struggles to filter toxins properly, itching can occur in various locations, including the palms.
+When the body struggles to filter toxins properly, itching can occur in various locations, including the palms.
 This type of itching often intensifies in the evening and may be accompanied by fatigue or changes in urine color.
+If you notice these patterns alongside right palm itching, a medical evaluation is the right next step.

 Seasonal or trigger-specific itching points to allergic reactions or contact sensitivities.
 If your palms itch consistently after using certain products, handling specific materials, or during particular seasons, you're likely dealing with an allergic response rather than supernatural fortune-telling.